 Budget Title: Postdoctoral Associate (SL-1)

-Binghamton University's Institute for Genocide and Mass Atrocity Prevention (I-GMAP) is pleased to announce the Charles E. Scheidt Post-Doctoral Fellowships in Genocide and Mass Atrocity Prevention and welcomes applications for two (2) positions for the 2023-2024 academic year.
-These one-year fellowships are renewable for a maximum of two years.
+Binghamton University's Institute for Genocide and Mass Atrocity Prevention (I-GMAP) is pleased to announce the Charles E. Scheidt Post-Doctoral Fellowships in Genocide and Mass Atrocity Prevention and welcomes applications for two (2) positions for the 2023-24 academic year.
+These one year fellowships are renewable for a maximum of two years.

-The three-fold mission of Binghamton University's 1-GMAP is to: 1) bridge the gap between scholars conducting academic research on the causes, risks, and mechanisms for reducing the occurrence of atrocity crimes and the global community of prevention practitioners in both state and non-state roles; 2) to break down barriers that prevent academic disciplines from working together effectively; and 3) to bring all the resources of a modern research university to bear to advance atrocity prevention.
-To that end, fellows will be expected to benefit from and contribute to the full range of 1-GMAP activities.
-The post-doctoral fellows may take full advantage of the welcoming and vibrant intellectual atmosphere of the Institute to advance their individual prevention focused research agendas.
-This may include work on a book manuscript and/or peer-reviewed journal articles, but is also expected to include policy briefs, technical reports, training or educational workshops, and/or mass media publications.
-Fellows will also be expected to teach at least one course at the undergraduate and/or master's level in support of 1-GMAP's academic programming; to present at least one public lecture, and to participate in the full range of 1-GMAP activities, including interactions with resident practitioners, visiting practitioners and faculty fellows, and 1-GMAP's annual Frontiers of Prevention forum.
+The three-fold mission of Binghamton University's I-GMAP is to: 1) bridge the gap between scholars conducting academic research on the causes, risks, and mechanisms for reducing the occurrence of atrocity crimes and the global community of prevention practitioners in both state and non-state roles; 2) to break down barriers that prevent academic disciplines from working together effectively; and 3) to bring all the resources of a modern research university to bear to advance atrocity prevention.
+To that end, fellows will be expected to benefit from and contribute to the full range of I-GMAP activities.
+The post doctoral fellows may take full advantage of the welcoming and vibrant intellectual atmosphere of the Institute to advance their research agendas.

 - Terminal degree conferred by the Fellowship start date of August 25, 2023